rpp-36-boc-racer/rpp36-boc-racer/README.md

 # PawPrints

-> A mobile web app that you can safely share with pet photos with friends.
+> A mobile web app that you can safely share pet photos with friends.
 Sending awkward photos?
-Don't worry, it will disappear.
+Don't worry, they will disappear.

 ## Tech Stack